biosimulators/Biosimulators_AMICI/CONTRIBUTING.md

 Below are instructions for releasing a new version:

 1. Make the required changes to the repository.
-  * To update the version of the underyling simulator, update its version numbers in the following files:
+   * To update the version of the underlying simulator, update its version numbers in the following files:
    * `Dockerfile`
    * `biosimulators.json`
 2. Commit the changes to this repository.
 3. Add a tag for the new version by running `git tag { version }`.
 4. Push these commits and the new tag to GitHub by running `git push && git push --tags`.